Nakilon/dhash-vips/README.md

   * Ruby 2.3.3 seems to have some bit arithmetics improvement compared to 2.0:

-        load and calculate the fingerprint:
-                                  user     system      total        real
+        load the image and calculate the fingerprint: user     system      total        real
         Dhash                13.110000   0.950000  14.060000 ( 14.537057)
         DHashVips::DHash      1.480000   0.310000   1.790000 (  1.808787)